tsgates/arch-wiki-markdown/wiki/Pacaur.md

 -   It minimizes user interaction.
 -   It has very good performance with a small memory footprint.
--   It retrieves and edits sall PKGBUILDs, solves all conflicts and asks about providers before building anything.
+-   It retrieves and edits all PKGBUILDs, solves all conflicts and asks about providers before building anything.

 Simple

 -   It does not add a lot of features, but simply extends pacman to manage the AUR.
--   It does not reinvent the wheel, but is built upon existing tools (cower, expac, sudo).
--   It is a small bash script using tiny C libraries.
+-   It is a small bash script using existing tiny libraries.
 -   It is based on the libalpm C interface directly maintained by a pacman developer.

 Powerful

 -   It can be used as a separate AUR frontend, or a single tool to manage official and AUR packages.
+-   It prompts automatically for sudo password.
 -   It searches with regex support (through cower).
+-   It shows current and available versions when checking for updates.
 -   It provides binary and AUR package names completion.
--   It passes arguments to pacman when appropriate.
--   It shows current and available versions when checking for updates.

- Secure

--   It does not source PKGBUILDs unecessarily.
--   It detects and warns of possible malicious pseudocode in PKGBUILDs.
--   It disposes of an additional full secured mode for paranoid people.
+-   It detects possible malicious pseudocode in PKGBUILDs, and disposes of an additional full secured mode for paranoid people.

 Installation
 ------------